A portrait of Karl Marx

 No limits to our desires

-Humans don’t lack ambition and desires.
+Humans don’t lack desires.
 The Bible tells that Eve and Adam wished to acquire the knowledge of the gods.
-There are no limits to our imagination.
-Otherwise, we wouldn’t have lived in someone’s personal fantasy world.
+And there are no limits.
+Otherwise, we wouldn’t live in someone’s personal fantasy world.
 When we have enough, we want more.
 It could be a larger home, a sports car, or an adventurous trip.
 Had that not been the case, we could have worked a few hours daily, had all we needed, and been content with what we had.
-Instead of living happily in Paradise, we work hard to make Earth a wasteland by turning energy and raw materials into waste and pollution until we can’t keep up, and robots and artificial intelligence will replace us.
+Instead of living happily in a utopian society, we work hard to turn Earth into a wasteland by converting energy and raw materials into waste and pollution until we can’t keep up, and robots and artificial intelligence will replace us.
+On the bright side, that already happened, and artificial intelligence has generated this world, including us.
+That opens up new possibilities.

 More material wealth and new inventions haven’t made us happier, yet we still hope they will.
 Between 1970 and 2024, income per person in the US rose a whopping 265%.2 Still, about 40% of Americans can’t make ends meet.
 Many feel more miserable than their grandparents did fifty years ago.
 It is also a lifestyle problem that economic growth can’t fix.
-What was once a luxury or didn’t even exist has become a necessity.
-But it is not only that.
+What was once a luxury or didn’t even exist has now become a necessity.
+It is not only that.
 The gains mostly went into the pockets of the rich, and many poor people are hardly better off.
 It is not the first time that humans sacrificed quality of life for growth.

-Our distant forbears switched from hunter-gathering to growing crops and herding cattle.
-It increased food production.
-They thought that if they worked harder, they would have more food and a better life.
-More children survived, so they remained on the brink of famine.
-Even worse, they had less varied diets, hence poorer health.
+Our distant forbears switched from hunting and gathering to growing crops and herding cattle.
+That dramatically increased food production.
+Like us today, these poor suckers thought that if they worked harder, they would have more food and their lives would be better.
+Yet, more children survived, and they remained on the brink of famine.
+Even worse, their diets became less varied, leading to poorer health.
+They often ate tasteless porridge, while their forebears had nuts, berries, and fruits to chew on.
 They lived in unhygienic settlements where they contracted more infectious diseases.
 They suffered more from violence as farmers had to defend their crops and animals against thieves.
-Peasants were more miserable than hunter-gatherers who lived before them.3
+And so, peasants were much more miserable than hunter-gatherers who lived before them.3

 Since time immemorial, most people had barely enough, so frugality was a virtue and wastefulness a vice.
 Parents taught their children to be satisfied with what they had, which was not much.
 Few scraps remained unused.
 When my father wished for a toy, he would take a branch from a tree and turn it into a toy himself, at least when he had time to play and didn’t have to do chores at the farm.
 He didn’t know better and was quite satisfied with whatever toy he could create from a tree branch.
 His mother didn’t throw away food.
 And if his trousers had a hole, she would mend them.
 They were poor, but had enough.
+If they needed a costly item, they saved for it.
 Our virtues have evolved.
+In a time of excessive production and consumption, restraint and patience are not good for the economy.

-Capitalism is the new religion.
-The economy must grow, so the excess production needs willing consumers to gobble it all up.
+The economy must grow.
+Otherwise, investors lose trust, the financial system collapses, and the economy will follow suit.
+And so, the excess production needs willing consumers to gobble it up.
 Otherwise, investors lose money.
-To prevent this catastrophe, a new ethic appeared: consumerism.
-Businesses now use psychology, advertisements, and the media to convince us to indulge ourselves and make more purchases.
+To prevent this catastrophe, consumerism became the new ethic.
+Businesses use psychology, advertisements, and the media to convince us to indulge ourselves.
 It is our moral duty to buy more stuff.
-That is what we want to hear.
+That is what we want to hear, so the adherents of the religion of consumerism at least do as their preachers tell them.
 Today, many children have mountains of toys they never play with.
-So, here is your bribe, your thirty pieces of silver for which you have betrayed Jesus.

-Growth is exponential.
+Growth, including economic growth, is exponential.
 Increases come on top of previous ones.
-Economic growth works like that.
 It is unsustainable.
-Economists may argue that efficiency improvements reduce resource and energy consumption, but they have been promising that for quite a while now.
-In reality, the opposite happens due to a secret they don’t tell you about, the Jevons Paradox.
+Economists argue that efficiency improvements reduce resource and energy consumption, but the opposite happens due to the Jevons Paradox.
 Efficiency improvements make products more affordable, allowing more people to purchase them.
-To add insult to injury, innovation brings new products to the market that we don’t need.
-In other words, the problem is the combination of efficiency improvements and innovation with our unlimited desires.
+To add insult to injury, innovation brings new products to the market.
+The combination of efficiency improvements, innovation, and our unlimited desires will ensure that we take as much as we can until there is nothing left.

 An extreme case is information technology.
 Since the 1970s, computers have become over a million times as powerful.
 Their capacity and numbers grew far more, perhaps over a trillion times, so computers consume over a million times more energy and resources than they did in the 1970s.
 And what for?
 We don’t need computers.
 Otherwise, people in the 1960s would have died horrible deaths from a lack of information technology.
-Okay, you may think you will die when TikTok and Snapchat go blank, but if you had studied history, you could have known that countless generations have survived without these apps.
-And here is where the economic growth nowadays comes from.
-Somehow, they create a productivity miracle by allowing influencers to sell us more stuff.
+Had you studied history, you could have known that countless generations have survived without it.
+Here is where economic growth comes from nowadays.
+Somehow, influencers selling us more stuff and replacing us with artificial intelligence creates a productivity miracle.

 Our inner drives

 Since the Industrial Revolution, schedules and appointments have determined people’s lives.
 We work at designated intervals.
 Trains must be on time.
-We save time by travelling faster, taking ready-to-eat meals, utilising cleaning services, and buying new items instead of mending them.
-And we still hurry because of schedules, appointments, and long working hours.
-As more nations are becoming ‘developed’, more people join the treadmill and become cogs in a system that is a force of its own, over which we have no control.
+Roads must have more lanes to prevent congestion.
+We save time by travelling faster, eating ready-made meals, utilising cleaning services, and buying new items rather than mending them.
+And still we hurry because of schedules, appointments, and long working hours.
+As nations become ‘developed’, more people get sucked in, join the treadmill, and become cogs in a system over which we have no control but that determines our destiny.

 A 2025 report from Microsoft claims that employees are experiencing an ‘infinite workday’ of constant emails, meetings and notifications.
 They check their emails as early as 6 AM, juggle meetings through the afternoon and stay online well into the night.
 According to Microsoft’s data, employees are interrupted every 2 minutes by meetings, emails, or messages, and receive an average of 117 emails and 153 Teams messages each workday.
-As a result, people are feeling overwhelmed.4

-Why can’t we have four workdays of six hours each weekly?
-Only, the Netherlands comes close with a 32-hour workweek.
+Many are feeling overwhelmed.4 Humans can’t keep up for much longer, and artificial intelligence and robots will take over, as they are more dependable and never complain.
+And that will turn humans into useless consumers of resources and energy.

+Why can’t we work for three days or for twenty hours per week?
 It must be possible.
-What is the point of working hard to turn the planet into a wasteland so that artificial intelligence will replace us?
-What is the point of what we are doing?
+What is the point of working hard to turn the planet into a wasteland and let artificial intelligence replace us?
+What is the point?
 And why the hurry?
+It is how the system works.
 Time is money, so we live by the clock.
 A high standard of living requires capital, thus profits for its owners.
 Everyone must be present during working hours.
-A business is only profitable when operations run smoothly.
-Corporations lose money if raw materials, workers, or repair crews arrive late, and the competition will put them out of business.
+A business can only be profitable when operations run smoothly.
+Corporations incur losses if raw materials, workers, or repair crews arrive late.
+Competitors will put them out of business.
+That is because operations have become optimised, so a few people produce all we need, while we entertain the remainder in the bullshit economy to generate profits for investors.

 Trade and finance drive the system.
-Economists tell us that trade and finance make products cheaper and provide us with more choices.
+Economists argue that trade and finance bring prices down and offer us more choice.
 There are shampoos for every hair type, from several brands.
-But we work harder or risk losing our jobs to provide better service at a lower cost.
-Traders buy where it is cheapest, and bankers move their money to where it yields the highest returns, resulting in a competition of everyone against everyone.
-It is also why several Western countries deindustrialised and became service economies, moving from producing to adding value, which is another term for bullshit.
+Yet, there is a catch.
+We work harder or risk losing our jobs to provide better service at a lower cost.
+Traders buy where it is cheapest, and bankers move their money where it yields the highest returns, resulting in global competition where everyone competes against everyone.
+That is why several countries deindustrialised and became service economies.
+They moved from producing to adding value and became a bullshit economy.

-We work so efficiently that a few people produce everything we need, leaving a surplus of labour in need of employment.
+We work so efficiently that a few people produce everything we need, leaving a surplus of labour needing employment.
 Many of us work in bullshit jobs.
-We may work hard, but we waste resources and energy performing these jobs.
-Modern societies have become complex, so these jobs make economic sense.
-And so, you can make money without being useful.
+We may work hard, but in doing so, we waste resources and energy performing these jobs.
+Modern societies have become complex, so bullshit jobs make economic sense.
 You can become an influencer or trade crypto.
-Free-market proponents say that value is subjective and that the market is the ultimate judge of usefulness, which is also subjective, so nothing more than opinion.
-It is a fatal mistake.
-If it is profitable to terminate us, free markets will ensure it will happen.
+Free-market proponents say that value is subjective and that the market is the ultimate judge of usefulness, which is also an opinion, and a fatal mistake, also.
+If it is profitable to terminate us, the markets will ensure it happens.
+Markets have no morals, and the ethic of the merchant is no ethic at all.

 The system hooks into our inner drives, most notably our natural desires for security, comfort, and status.
 Squirrels gather and store nuts to get them through the winter.
 They pile up more nuts than needed.
 But they aren’t nuts.
 You can’t be sure what the winter will bring.
 A few more nuts can make the difference between perishing and survival.
 We save for a rainy day, retirement, or to give our children a good start in life.
 Our desire to pile up assets stems from our survival instinct.
 As you grow older and approach your destined appointment with that scythe-wielding fellow, that urge dissipates.

-As a child, I had amassed over a thousand marbles.
-My gains came at the expense of the other children at school.
+As a child, I had won over a thousand marbles.
+My gains came at the expense of other children at school.
 Yet, I sought to win more.
-But what was the point?
-Why wasn’t I content with 60?
-I never thought of that.
-The more marbles, the better.
-Marbles are utterly useless, except that I could marvel at them like Scrooge McDuck could spend time looking at his money in his warehouse.
-Other children ended up without marbles.
-And so, I am not that different from a greedy billionaire.
-And unlike most, I haven’t lost my marbles.
-Now, that is not a coincidence.
-Like gold coins, they don’t take that much space.
+What was the point?
+That I had never thought about.
+Having more marbles was pointless, except that I could marvel at them like Scrooge McDuck could spend time looking at his money in his warehouse.
+I was not that different from a greedy billionaire.
+And unlike most people, I still haven’t lost my marbles.

 We are social animals, and we compare ourselves to others.
-If you want to belong to a group, you often need the things others have or the things they do.
-If you are a fan of FC Barcelona, you buy items from the fan shop and attend soccer matches.
+If you want to belong to a group, you often need what others have as well.
+If you are a fan of FC Barcelona, you buy items from the fan shop and attend football matches to fund the outrageously overpaid players with your hard-earned money.
 Many of us seek status.
 For men, status gives mating opportunities.
 No matter how old, annoying or ugly a billionaire may be, he attracts good-looking fashion models.
 Those who can afford it buy Gucci bags, Ferrari cars, and Rolex watches, only to show others that they can.
-These items are as useless as marbles.
-But it would be a waste to give money to the poor, as that would make them lazy.
-I also didn’t hand out marbles to those who had lost them.
+It would be a waste to give money to the poor.
+I also didn’t hand out marbles to those who didn’t have any.

 Our capitalist religion teaches us that we deserve a reward for our excellence in ruining God’s creation.
 After all, it is hard work.
 And if we buy these luxuries, some of that wealth will trickle down to the children working in the sweatshops that produce them.
 It is an inefficient way to end poverty and requires more resources than are available.
 Humanity’s current lifestyle already requires more than two Earths to sustain.
 And if everyone lived like the affluent, 80% of the people would have to die.
 But humans are not creatures of logic.
 We are social animals who cooperate based on fairy tales.